kunalgupta777/pycryptokg/README.md

 ```bash
 pip install pycryptokg
 ```
-A cryptography library for Python 2.7.
-Here's a broad description of the cryptography techniques given
+A cryptography library for Python ( both 2.7x and 3.x versions are supported. ) Here's a broad description of the cryptography techniques given
 ## Symmetric Key  Cryptography Techniques ##
  - [x] 1 **Substitution ( each character is substituted with another, can be a different space than the plaintext )**